tkarakai-gto/notes/docker_notes.md

 There are no OS inside an image.
 No kernel, no kernel modules (e.g. drivers).

 Images use the union filesystem which are layers on top of layers of filesystem changes.
+Each executed OS command adds a new layer.

 * `docker history nginx` - Shows layers of changes (commands)